belarba/sunset_sunrise/sunrise-sunset-frontend/README.md

 - [ ] Responsive design verified
 - [ ] Accessibility tested

-## 📄 License

-This project is part of the Jumpseller Technical Challenge.

 ---

-Built with ❤️ using React, TypeScript, and modern web technolog
+Built with ❤️ using React, TypeScript, and modern web technologies.